Quansight/Quansight-website/apps/labs/posts/czi-eoss-5-conda-forge.md

 In the meantime, the OCI mirror is still functional as a backup.
 Users can browse the resulting containers via the [Github UI](https://github.com/orgs/channel-mirrors/packages) and its layered storage powers some infrastructure elements we built as part of the grant (more on this below).

-You can even use to solve and install some environments!
-As mentioned before, this works right away with mamba v2.
-You can use the `oci://` protocol in your channels to indicate so.
-More details on their [release announcement](https://mamba.readthedocs.io/en/latest/developer_zone/changes-2.0.html#mirrors-and-oci-registries).
+You can even use it to solve and install some environments!
+As mentioned before, this works right away with `mamba v2`.
+You can use the `oci://` protocol in your channels to indicate this.
+You can find more details on the [ mamba 2.0 release announcement](https://mamba.readthedocs.io/en/latest/developer_zone/changes-2.0.html#mirrors-and-oci-registries).

 If you are using `conda`, you can run a local copy of this OCI middleware layer we wrote: [`conda-oci-forwarder`](https://github.com/jaimergp/conda-oci-forwarder).
-It's a small FastAPI application that serves the regular conda channel HTTP API, but negotiates the necessary calls to forward the requests to GHCR's `channels-mirrors` in the backend.
-However it doesn't map conflicting characters well, so you have to be lucky that your included packages are not using any of those.
+It's a small FastAPI application that serves the regular conda channel HTTP API, but negotiates the necessary calls to forward the requests to GHCR's (GitHub Container Registry) `channels-mirrors` in the backend.
+However, it doesn't map conflicting characters well, so you have to be lucky that the packages you included do not use any of those.

 ## Infrastructure improvements

 10 years of organically grown infrastructure are plenty to go through several rounds of maintainers, institutional knowledge gaps and heaps of technical debt.
-This can happen in any resource-constrained open source project. conda-forge's set of constraints is even more particular.
+This can happen in any resource-constrained open source project.
+Though conda-forge's set of constraints differs from those of many other projects in the scientific computing and packaging and distribution ecosystems.

 conda-forge is not _just one more open-source project_.
 The main deliverable is not a tarball of code the maintainers release so it is consumed by authors and/or users.
-In that kind of project, the responsibilities of the maintainer are "just" attending their own development roadmap, fixing issues, fostering a community of contributors...
+In that kind of project, the responsibilities of the maintainer are centered on the project and tending to its own development roadmap, fixing issues, fostering a community of contributors...

-In conda-forge, the main deliverable is _a service_.
-A _package building_ service supported by an ever-evolving infrastructure constructed around interchangeable free or ultra-low-cost resources.
+In conda-forge, the main output is _a service_.
+Particularly, a _package building_ service supported by an ever-evolving infrastructure constructed around interchangeable free or ultra-low-cost resources.
 This service is expected to operate 24/7 so it needs to be as robust as possible, without incurring large maintenance costs, both in monetary and human resourcing terms.
 No one wants to be on call in case "a server dies" or be responsible for a large bill if a bad actor abused the CI.
 This set of constraints is very unique and limits what type of infrastructure changes can be done in a grant like this.
 If you were thinking of AWS this, Kubernetes this... wrong direction!

 ### Documenting the infrastructure